-Inverter Power (If Equipped)
+Inverter (If Equipped)

-- The inverter allows the batteries to supply AC power to some accessories when your yacht is not connected to shore power. - Primary control is from the Inverter Remote Control Panel and redundant controls are on the inverter itself. - Before using the inverter, read all instructions and cautionary markings in the inverter manual, on the inverter, and on the batteries. - Energize the AC system under inverter power by switching On the inverter master breaker and pressing the On/Off switch on the inverter control panel. - The inverter provides AC power only to the accessories that have white breakers on the AC panel.
+- The inverter allows the batteries to supply AC power to some accessories when your yacht is not connected to shore power. - Primary control is from the Inverter Remote Control Panel and redundant controls are on the inverter itself. - Before using the inverter, read all instructions and cautionary markings on (1) the inverter, (2) the batteries, and (3) all appropriate sections of the inverter manual. - Energize the AC system under inverter power by switching On the inverter master breaker and pressing the On/Off switch on the inverter control panel. - The inverter provides AC power only to the accessories that have white breakers on the AC panel.